vito-vrbic/OR-Laboratorij/README.md

 - ReleaseLabel - The label of the album release.
 - Country - The origin country of the album.
 - Type - The type of the album (studio album, EP, etc.)
 - SongTitle - The title of a song on the album.
-TODO MAKE THE SONG DURATION AND POSITION ON THE ALBUM BE SHOWN TOO.
+- TrackNumber - The order number of the song on the album.
+- Duration - The duration of the song.
 - ProducedBy - The producers of the album.
 - PerformedBy - The performers of the album.